aios-ai/voxta-providers/README.md

 2. Create an app to get your: Client ID, Client Secret, Set a Redirect URI (for OAuth2 authentication)
 3. Install the provider
 4. Add those values into the *Voxta.SampleProviderApp\Providers\configs\UserFunctionProviderSpotifyConfig.json*
+5. Open the `Voxta.SampleProviderApp.csproj` file inside the root of the ProviderApp folder and add this line `<PackageReference Include="SpotifyAPI.Web" Version="7.2.1" />` as new PackageReference

 # Weather API Provider Setup